-Carl Leikhram has joined us as our new dean of recruitment and advising, and Daaimah Etheridge as our new transfer dean.
+Carl Leikhram has joined us as our new assistant dean of recruitment and advising, and Daaimah Etheridge as our new assistant dean responsible for transfers.

 Carl is the former director of Enrollment Management and Market Development for Yeshiva University, and comes to us with extensive work in recruitment, admissions, marketing and advising from New Haven University, Post University, and Manhattanville College.
 He has an undergraduate degree in Business Management and his Master of Science Degree in Marketing Communications from Manhattanville College.